tink-ab/tink-money-manager-android/README.md

 2. Override the `TinkFinanceOverviewStyle` for color customizations.
 Follow the [customization guide](https://github.com/tink-ab/tink-link-android/blob/master/customization-guide.md) to set this up.

-3. Set up a `Tracker` implementation if you want to track screens and events in the finance overview UI.
+3. Set up a `EventTracker` implementation if you want to track screens and events in the finance overview UI.
 Follow the [tracking guide](https://github.com/tink-ab/tink-link-android/blob/master/tracking-guide.md) to set this up.

 3. Create an instance of `FinanceOverviewFragment`